 Bites Versus Slice

 This didn’t go so well for me.
 The chocolate cracked (I think I made it too thick though) and my slices started to look a bit squishy.
 It was edible, but it didn’t look pretty.
-A disappointment as I do like to eat pretty food!

 This is when I turned to my trusty silicone mini muffin tray that creates perfect portion controlled pieces every time!
 No cutting required, and they are easy to get out once they are set.
 When I made them a week later, it was a completely different experience.
 The making, and the eating!